-

 2001 – 2005

-Head of the Faculty of Music and Drama at the Academy of Arts in Banská Bystrica
+dean of the Faculty of Performing Arts, Academy of Arts in Banská Bystrica